SGBuildex APIs

 API uri Description

-CONFIG /config This will return the list of Data Elements / documents that your pitstop is configured to produce and consume, as well as the recipients that you have consented to share them with.
+CONFIG /api/v1/config This will return the list of Data Elements / documents that your pitstop is configured to produce and consume, as well as the recipients that you have consented to share them with.

 Egress APIs